Systemx-ai/Pilot-X/README.md

 ### LICENSING

-Current releases by System-X will be under the MIT License.
+Current releases by System (x) will be under the MIT License.
 Some rights will be reserved in the future.